lserman/capistrano-elbas/README.md

 ## Installation

-From GitHub for now, sorry!
+Bundle the gem, this is only available from GitHub for now, sorry!

+Add

+`require 'elbas/capistrano'` to your Capfile.

 ## Configuration